michael-benin-CN/gifshot/README.md

 ## Credits

-gifshot.js would not have been possible without the help/inspiration of the following libraries/awesome people:
+gifshot would not have been possible without the help/inspiration of the following libraries/awesome people:

 ###Used